wassermanlab/IBVL/Nextflow_script/GPCC_version/Mitochondria_pipeline.md

   ### LeftAlignAndTrimVariants (also run using the shifted MT reference genome)

+From GATK best practices website : Not mentionned

+From BioRXiv paper : Multi-allelic sites were split into different variants (LeftAlignAndTrimVariants --split-multi-allelics --dont-trim-alleles --keep-original-ac)

+ **Future update in the IBVL pipeline** : Move this step after combining the variant calls from the control region with the non-control region

   ```
 singularity exec -B /mnt/scratch/SILENT/Act3/ -B /mnt/common/SILENT/Act3/ /mnt/common/SILENT/Act3/singularity/gatk4-4.2.0.sif \
 	gatk LeftAlignAndTrimVariants \